Daintree and Cape Tribulation

 Tours and sightseeing Daintree Cape Tribulation

-There are several different tour companies that take tourists on rainforest expeditions throughout Cape Tribulation.
-Generally on these day or overnight tours you will get to experience the magnificent Cape Tribulation Beach, salt water crocodile spotting on the Daintree River, a guided wilderness boardwalk and some fabulous look out spots providing great photo-opportunities of where the Great Barrier Reef meets the World Heritage listed Rainforest.
+There are several different tour companies that take tourists on rainforest expeditions throughout Daintree and Cape Tribulation.
+Generally on these day trips or overnight tours you will get to experience the magnificent Cape Tribulation Beach, salt water crocodile spotting on the Daintree River, a guided wilderness boardwalk and some fabulous look out spots providing great photo-opportunities of where the Great Barrier Reef meets the World Heritage listed Rainforest.

 There are also several charming waterfalls in Cape Tribulation and the Daintree that have been featured in major Hollywood movies, spots where you can hand-feed kangaroos and interpretive centres where you can learn more about this sensitive pristine environment.
-Other tours and attractions around the Daintree include Jungle Surfing soaring through the rainforest canopy on a string, snorkelling and scuba diving around islands and fishing trips out to the Great Barrier Reef and horseback riding on the tropical beaches.
+Other tours and attractions around the Daintree include Jungle Surfing soaring through the rainforest canopy on zipline, snorkelling and scuba diving around islands and fishing trips out to the Great Barrier Reef and horseback riding on the tropical beaches.

 There are several award winning invigorating Destination Spas hidden amongst the rainforest where you can experience relaxing and rejuvenating massages, facials, wraps, scrubs and treatment packages.